 CrowdSpring is apparently notorious with delaying designers payout.
 If you look around for reviews, you will see ALL of negative reviews from designers are regarding their payment that they never receive.

-Mind you, my payment request is only $550, however that's like a month or two worth of money here in developing country adjusted to USD-IDR rate.
-Plus, these few hundreds bucks will ADD UP to huge sum of money considering too many designers didn't receive their money yet.
+Mind you, my payment request is only $550, however these few hundreds bucks add up to huge sum of money considering too many designers didn't receive their money yet.

 This is even worse when you realize that many designers working on these freelancing platforms comes from developing countries and are financially struggling during this pandemic time.